arisslin/refactoring/src/catalog/01_initial_refactorings/02_inline_function/README.md

 ## Your Challenge

+For a step-by-step explanation of the solution, refer to the [SOLUTION.md](./SOLUTION.md) and compare it with the implementation in [solution.ts](./solution.ts).

 Now it's your turn!
 In the file [exercise.ts](./exercise.ts), you will find an implementation with a function suitable for the "Inline Function" refactoring.

 ### Your Task: